GET INVOLVED TODAY

 MEET YOUR EVENT DIRECTORS

-Melanie third year kinesiology student at Dalhousie University.
+Melanie is a fourth year kinesiology student at Dalhousie University.
 Melanie loves being outside, reading, and playing any sport she can!
 Melanie joined motionballU to bring change to her campus, get students involved and educate people on what motionballU is and how amazing our athletes are!

 motionball is working to promote positivity and inclusion, demonstrating that there is #NoGoodWay to use the “r-word” (retard).
 This word is hurtful, outdated, and brings back memories of being bullied and excluded for individuals with intellectual disabilities.